planet17/self-recruiting-panel/README.md

 You can then install this application template using the following commands:

-Following command uses only one time:
+Following command uses only one time, if you does not done that before:

 ~~~
 $ php composer global require "fxp/composer-asset-plugin:~1.1.0"
 ~~~

-Following commands get project to your PC:
+Following commands downloading project to your directory:

 ~~~
 $ git init